The Man from Chicago

 The Man from Chicago is a 1930 British crime film directed by Walter Summers and starring Bernard Nedell, Dodo Watts, Joyce Kennedy and Austin Trevor.
+It was written by Walter C. Mycroft and Summers from a play by Reginald Simpson.
 It was produced at Elstree Studios by British International Pictures.

 Synopsis

 The screenplay concerns an American gangster who moves to Britain and begins to take on the British criminal underworld.